How can I know if this EAET or PRT treatment is relevant for my condition?

 One of the fascinating things about functional neurological disorders is that in contrast to other functional syndromes (e.g. fibromyalgia, or irritable bowel syndrome), there is more certainty when doctors arrive at the diagnosis.
 For example, after doing reflex tests for paralysis, or an electroencephalogram (EEG) during a seizure, they can confirm a functional diagnosis with certainty.
 This is because a person suffering from non-epileptic seizures will clearly not have unusual electrical activity in the brain that is characteristic of a brain disease.
 Their brain’s electrical activity will be normal, confirming these patients do not have epilepsy.

-And yet, because of the stigma of mind-body/functional disorders, there is much confusion about how to help patients with FND, or even issue the diagnosis with compassion and understanding.
+And yet, because of the stigma of mind-body/functional disorders, there is much confusion about how to help patients with FND, or even give the diagnosis with compassion, understanding, and hope.
 A significant number of people diagnosed with epilepsy, for example, do not actually have epilepsy, but rather non-epileptic seizures (NES).
 And NES do not respond to anti-seizure medications.
 For more about this problem, see neurologist Suzanne O’Sullivan’s thoughtful discussion in her book, The Sleeping Beauties.

 What’s the best treatment for FND?
 The standard treatment is cognitive-behavioral therapy (CBT).
 CBT is somewhat effective but not as much as we wish: about 30% recover.
 The treatment depicted in our film This Might Hurt adds to CBT with additional modalities of neuroscience education, diagnostic clarity, awareness practices, and emotional processing.
 Research has suggested that these additional supports lead to better outcomes and more empowerment for patients.